saikatb/Loan_Prediction_Analysis/Loan_Prediction_Analysis_Version1.0.md

    4) Naive Bayes
    5) Random Forrest

-An effort has been made to find out the all the accuracies of a specific model for all the possible test size from 0.01 to 0.99.
+An effort has been made to find out the accuracies for all the possible test size from 0.01 to 0.99 for a specific model.
-Graphs have also been plotted against test sizes and accuracies for all the above mentioned models and then eventually those graphs have been superimposed on a single plot.
+Graphs have been plotted against test sizes and accuracies for all the above-mentioned models and eventually been compared by plotting them in a single frame.

 **Logistic Regression**